 The world is now witnessing the highest levels of displacement ever recorded.
 Beyond sensational headlines, there is a lot to learn about refugees and internally displaced persons (IDPs).

-- Every single minute, around 20 people are forced from their homes due to conflict or persecution.
+- Every 2 minutes, a person is forced from their home due to conflict or persecution.

-- In total, more than 65 million people in the world are refugees or internally displaced persons (IDPs).
+- In total, around 68.5 million people in the world are refugees or internally displaced persons (IDPs).

 - A refugee is someone who has had to seek safety in a country other than their own.